elcritch/sigils/docs/threading.md

 # Sigils Threading Architecture

-This document explains the threading architecture implemented in `sigils/threads.nim`, `sigils/threadBase.nim`, and `sigils/threadProxies.nim`, with examples from `tests/tslotsThread.nim`.
-It focuses on how agents are moved across threads, how calls and signals travel safely between threads, and the guarantees and caveats for thread and async safety.
+This document explains the threading architecture implemented in `sigils/threadBase.nim`, `sigils/threadDefault.nim`, and `sigils/threadProxies.nim` (re-exported via `sigils/threads.nim`), with examples from `tests/tslotsThread.nim`.
+It focuses on how agents are moved across threads, how calls and signals travel safely between threads, and the key safety guarantees and caveats.

+At a high level, Sigils follows a "don't share, communicate" approach to concurrency.
+Each thread is treated as the exclusive owner of the agents it runs: an agent's internal state is meant to be read and written by only one thread.
+Instead of letting multiple threads call into the same object directly (which would require locks around every access), Sigils keeps agent code single-threaded and uses message passing to request work from other threads.

+The key operation is a move.
+Moving an agent to another thread is an ownership transfer: after the move, the destination thread is the only place where the real agent lives and executes.
+The source thread should behave as if it no longer has the agent at all.
+What it keeps is a small local stand-in whose job is to forward method calls and signals across threads.
+This is similar in spirit to moving an object to another process and then talking to it through a handle.

+Communication is built around inboxes (message queues).
+When code on one thread wants something to happen on another thread, it packages the request as a message and puts it into the destination thread's inbox.
+The destination thread runs a simple loop: it repeatedly takes messages out of its inbox and executes them one at a time.
+Because all requests are handled serially on the owning thread, the agent doesn't need internal locking to stay consistent.

+Signals travel back the same way.
+When an agent running on a worker thread emits a signal that has listeners on a different thread, that signal becomes a message placed into the other thread's inbox.
+Importantly, the receiving thread must periodically drain its own inbox to deliver those callbacks.
+If you forget to pump the inbox on the receiving side, cross-thread signals won't be observed even though they were queued.

 ## Overview

 - Sigils uses a message-passing model to keep agent logic thread-confined while enabling cross-thread signaling.
-- Agents can be **moved** to a worker thread; callers interact with them through a local proxy (`AgentProxy[T]`).
+- Agents can be **moved** to a worker thread; callers interact with them through a local proxy that forwards requests.
-- Cross-thread calls are delivered over channels and a small scheduler loop on the target thread.
+- Cross-thread work is executed by a per-thread scheduler that processes messages serially.
+- Worker threads run the scheduler loop automatically; threads without a built-in loop must periodically poll to process forwarded events.
-- Cleanup is synchronized: moved agents are owned by the destination thread, and cross-thread references are tracked and dereferenced via messages to the remote thread.
-When all remote proxies are destructed the moved agent will be destroyed as well.
+- Cleanup is synchronized: moved agents are owned by the destination thread, and proxies send dereference messages so the destination thread can release remote state.

+## Mental Model

+- Every participating OS thread has a thread-local `SigilThread` (`getCurrentSigilThread()` in `sigils/threadBase.nim`).
+- A `SigilThread` executes messages serially; there is no parallel execution within a single `SigilThread`.
+- `SigilThreadDefault.start()` spawns a worker that calls `runForever()` and blocks in `poll()`.
+- If your current thread needs to receive events from other threads, you must pump its scheduler by calling `poll()`/`pollAll()` periodically.

 ## Core Types

-- `SigilThread`/`SigilThreadDefault` (threadBase): Encapsulates a worker thread and its scheduling state.
+- `SigilThread` (threadBase): Common scheduler/state shared by all thread implementations.
 Holds:
-  - `inputs: Chan[ThreadSignal]` main control channel for the thread.
   - `signaled: HashSet[WeakRef[AgentRemote]]` set of per-proxy mailboxes to drain.
   - `signaledLock: Lock` protects `signaled`.
   - `references: Table[WeakRef[Agent], Agent]` ownership table of agents moved onto this thread.
   - `agent: ThreadAgent` a local agent for thread lifecycle signals (e.g., `started`).
+  - `exceptionHandler` invoked by `runForever()` if a slot raises.
   - `running: Atomic[bool]`, `threadId: Atomic[int]`.

+- `SigilThreadDefault` (threadDefault): Default blocking worker thread implementation.
+Adds:
+  - `inputs: Chan[ThreadSignal]` main control channel for `Move`/`Deref`/`Trigger`/`Call`/`Exit`.
+  - `thr: Thread[ptr SigilThreadDefault]` OS thread handle.

+- Thread-local access (threadBase):
+  - `localSigilThread {.threadVar.}` stores the current scheduler pointer.
+  - `getCurrentSigilThread()` lazily initializes it by calling `startSigilThreadProc` (defaults to `startLocalThreadDefault()` from `sigils/threadDefault.nim`).

 - `ThreadSignal` (threadBase): Control and invocation messages routed to threads.
   - `Call(slot, req, tgt)` — invoke `slot` on `tgt` with `req`.
   - `Move(item)` — move an `Agent` (or proxy) to the thread; stored in `references`.
   - `Trigger` — instructs the scheduler to drain signaled proxy inboxes.
-  - `Deref(deref)` — drop a reference previously `Move`-ed to this thread.
+  - `Deref(deref)` — drop a reference previously `Move`-ed to this thread and prune dead `references`.
   - `Exit` — stop the scheduler loop.

 - `AgentRemote` (threadBase): A mailbox-capable agent base with `inbox: Chan[ThreadSignal]`.
 Proxies extend this to implement per-proxy mailboxes.

 - `AgentProxy[T]`/`AgentProxyShared` (threadProxies): Twin proxies mediating cross-thread communication.
-  - `remote: WeakRef[Agent]` — the actual agent (lives on remote thread after move).
+  - `remote: WeakRef[Agent]` — the real agent (owned by the destination thread after a move).
   - `proxyTwin: WeakRef[AgentProxyShared]` — the opposite-side proxy.
-  - `remoteThread: ptr SigilThread` — the thread that should execute work.
+  - `remoteThread: SigilThreadPtr` — scheduler for the thread that owns `proxyTwin`.
   - `lock: Lock` — protects proxy twin access and local proxy state.

 ## Moving Agents Across Threads